Latest update: 24 October 2022

 Useful links for travel in the Netherlands

 - Accommodation.
-Forever favorites: Booking.com, Natuurhuisje, Campspace , and Airbnb.
-Or try a holiday resort via BelVilla or Roompot.
+Forever favorites: Booking.com, Natuurhuisje, and Campspace.
+Or try a holiday resort via Roompot.
 Rather stay in a hostel?
 Try HostelWorld.
 Something different: BoerenBed.

 - Activities.
 You book the best tours and activities with GetYourGuide and Viator.
-For tours with locals, go to WithLocals.
-Try a ‘free’ walking tour with Freetour, and for bike tours, try Baja Bikes.
+Another good option is WithLocals.
+Try a ‘free’ walking tour with Freetour or GuruWalk, and for bike tours, try Baja Bikes.

 - Attractions and museums.
 Get a 5% discount on museums and attractions via Tiqets with the coupon code KIMOPREIS22.